foldda/charian/README.md

 Charian can also be used for implementing object serialization in distributed object-oriented programs.
 Compared to the other object serialization systems and methods, Charien's schema-less, one-size-fits-all approach has many benefits including being -

-- **Flexible**: it does not impose or depend on a fixed schema, and it can be used in programs with different or evolving data models;
+- **Flexible**: it is designed to be generic and fit any data model, ideal for evolving and dynamic programs;
-- **Minimal and compact**: the API has one class and one interface, written in around 800 lines of code, with no 3rd-party dependency;
+- **Minimal and compact**: the API is written with minimal code (around 800 lines of code), with no 3rd-party dependency;
-- **Easy to use**: Charian is "one size fits all" - it has no settings that require configuration;
+- **Easy to use**: Charian is "one size fits all" - there is no settings or configurations;
-- **Language and framework independent**: Charian-serialized objects can be exchanged cross-application, cross-language, and cross-platform[^2].
+- **Language and framework independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Charian is currently available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
-This README uses C# syntax in the code examples, but they can be easily migrated to the other languages as they share the same concept and a similar structure and naming convention.

 ## Inside the API

+Charian is available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
+C# syntax is used below to illustrate the content and the example usage of the API, which is also applicable to the other languages as they follow the same design and have near-identical structure and naming convention.

 **Class Rda**

-The Rda class is modeled as a "container" object that internally provides a multidimensional storage space.
-A storage location in the multidimensional storage space is addressed by an integer-array index.
-A client can use the following Getter/Setter methods for storing or retrieving a data item at a given address[^3]:
+The Rda class is modeled as a "container" object.
+Internally it provides a multidimensional storage space where a storage location in the space is addressed by an integer-array index.
+A client can use the following Getter/Setter methods for accessing a data item stored at a given address[^3]:

 [^3]: The integer array address must contain only non-negative index values, and has a length limit of 40.
 ```